I had the good fortune to spend last weekend at Volker Marschhausen’s Neo Tango Rave in Bremen.

 How does it work?

 I think there are several aspects to the dance floor culture which distinguish this event.
-The first is that the people attending have a genuine interest in tango being creative.
-They are more interested in the creative experience unfolding in their own dance to this amazing music that they’ve never heard before, than in giving their attention to judging other people.
-When couples touched one another, the attitude was generally “please don’t interrupt me with an apology”.
+One is that the people attending have a genuine interest in tango being creative.
+They are more interested in the creative experience unfolding in their own dance than in giving their attention to judging other people.
+When couples touched one another, the attitude was often “please don’t interrupt me with an apology”.

 To the extent that couples on the floor emerged from the depths to pay attention to one another, they seemed to feel enriched by other couples’ creativity.